-You will be confronted with problems that in all possibility did not even cross your mind when you decided to get jobs in the UAE.
+You will be confronted with problems that in all possibilities did not even cross your mind when you decided to get jobs in the UAE.
 Do not take too lightly the influence of jobs in Emirates can have on the outcome of your adventure!
 Think, for example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Most visits to the UAE are trouble-free however, you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including locations frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.

 You must exercise a high degree of security awareness due to the deteriorating security situation and ongoing political tensions.